ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-05-CAD_Basics_-_Defining_Sketches_with_Constraints-_Education_Chapter_1_Lesson_5.md

 ---

-A) One-quarter from the end
+A) Three-quarters from the end

-B) The exact middle
+B) At either endpoint

-C) Three-quarters from the end
+C) The exact middle

-D) At either endpoint
+D) One-quarter from the end

 ---

-The exact middle
+C

 ///